rylabs-billy/ansible-stack/docs/DEVELOPMENT.md

 The approach requires putting real values into the `.valut-pass`, `group_vars/galera/vars` and `group_vars/galera/secret_vars`.

-> :warning: Clear these values before pushing changes to your fork in order to avoid exposing sensitive information.
+> :warning: WARNING: Clear these values before pushing changes to your fork in order to avoid exposing sensitive information.

 Put your [vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypting-content-with-ansible-vault) password in the `.vault-pass` file.
 Encrypt your Linode root password and valid [APIv4 token](https://www.linode.com/docs/guides/getting-started-with-the-linode-api/#create-an-api-token) with `ansible-vault`.
 Replace the value of `@R34llyStr0ngP455w0rd!` with your own strong password and `pYPE7TvjNzmhaEc1rW4i` with your own access token.
 ```